 These advent calendars also make a wonderful extra festive decor in your home as they look beautiful while still serving their fun function throughout December!

 You can add your advent activities on slips of paper or use the printable advent cards instead.
-It’s up to you if you decide to add small gifts each day along with your activities or keep them just to activities.

 Check out these advent calendar options: